Follow along: IG @birectifier

 23rd January, 1871.

-All in all, J.S. seems quite aware of all the ins and outs of rum production with an ear to the ground, but he is no experimentalist like Patrick Neilson.
-A deeply flawed moral conviction keeps his interest always with sugar over rum and that is just sad.
+All in all, J.S. seems quite aware of all the ins and outs of rum production with an ear to the ground for new ideas.